rethinkdb/rethinkdb-rs/1-reql-language/storing-binary/java.md

 language: Java
 ---

+{% infobox alert %}
+**This document has not been fully updated for Java.** The [API documentation](/api/java) for Java is complete, but many ReQL articles still have examples in other languages.
+We'll be updating each article after the Java driver is officially released.
+{% endinfobox %}

 RethinkDB supports a native binary object type, letting you use ReQL to store binary objects directly in the database.
 The ReQL driver will transparently translate between the ReQL type and [bytes](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html).

 For these examples, we'll assume that the RethinkDB connection is available in class scope as `conn`.